 Bring large kettle of water on to boil.
 You'll be using this water to pour over the asparagus when you're canning it.

-In a separate small pan boil enough additional water to cover your canning lids.
+In a separate small pan boil about 2 cups of water.
 Remove pan from heat & only then place canning rings and lids into the pan, cover the pan with its lid to keep hot.

 Wash asparagus spears and cut off tough ends.
 Cut asparagus spears to fit into your jars.
 Pack asparagus spears tightly in jars, spear side up.